-Dubai is the most populated and well known city of the United Arab Emirates (UAE).
-Dubai economy is not based on oil, rather this place derive its major income from real estate, tourism and financial services.
-Dubai property market used to be a fastest growing industry, but the recent global financial crisis also affect property development badly.
-Eventually asset prices fallen down, and buyers and investors get good chances to make good deals.
-For buyers this is the best time to purchase a Dubai Property.
-In order to make successful purchase deal every buyer must know specific laws that talk about buying, ownership and selling of Dubai properties.
-Following are the three major Dubai property laws that every buyer or seller must understand.
+Dubai is the most populated and well-known city of the United Arab Emirates (UAE).
+Dubai economy is not based on oil, rather this place derives its major income from real estate, tourism, and financial services.
+Dubai property market used to be the fastest-growing industry, but the recent global financial crisis also affects property development badly.
+Eventually, asset prices fallen down, and buyers and investors get good chances to make good deals.
+For buyers, this is the best time to purchase a Dubai Property.
+In order to make a successful purchase deal every buyer must know specific laws that talk about buying, ownership, and selling of Dubai properties.
+The following are the three major Dubai property laws that every buyer or seller must understand.

 Real Estate Law Number Seven

 Real Estate Law Number Seven was passed in 2006 by the Estate Government of Dubai.
-This law reduces restriction on foreigners related to property ownership in Dubai.
-According to UAE estate laws foreigner were not allowed to hold ownership of land and building properties in Dubai.
-After implementation of this Real Estate Law number Seven, foreigners or non residents can obtain property ownership on rent or lease.
-The duration of property lease for any property is around 99 years that must get approved by State Government of Dubai.
+This law reduces the restriction on foreigners related to property ownership in Dubai.
+According to UAE estate laws, the foreigner was not allowed to hold ownership of land and building properties in Dubai.
+After the implementation of this Real Estate Law, number Seven, foreigners or nonresidents can obtain property ownership on rent or lease.
+The duration of property lease for any property is around 99 years that must get approved by the State Government of Dubai.

 Rental Property Laws

-For rental properties in Dubai like apartments and residential properties, tenant contract is usually signed for one year if not it will be specified in written contract.
+For rental properties in Dubai like apartments and residential properties, the tenant contract is usually signed for one year if not it will be specified in the written contract.
 Landlords are not allowed to increase rent.
 Rents can be raised when the lease finished and it’s time to renew it.
-Moreover, land lords are not allowed to raise rent more than 15%.
+Moreover, landlords are not allowed to raise the rent of more than 15%.
 In case of any dispute between renter and homeowner, they need to file a case to the municipality’s rent Control Committee.
-The panel will hear the dispute and make judgment accordingly.
-Tenant and homeowner will have to obey the decision made by panel.
+The panel will hear the dispute and make a judgment accordingly.
+Tenant and homeowner will have to obey the decision made by the panel.

 Inheritance Property Law

 This law is quite complex as compared to other Dubai property laws.
-If a deceased asset owner holds membership of other nation then inheritance law of UAE also consider law of other nation.
-It becomes more complex to decide inherited owners if a home owner holds dual citizen ship of two countries other than UAE.
-A valid will that fulfill all the legal standards of UAE and Dubai is essentially required to assign estate to legal beneficiaries.
-In the absence of legal will it is an Intestate Court decides how a property should be divided among recipients or state will owe that property.
-That’s why foreign investors and buyers investing in real estate Dubai must have a valid will to save their asset for their families.
+If a deceased asset owner holds membership of other nation then inheritance law of UAE also consider the law of other nation.
+It becomes more complex to decide inherited owners if a homeowner holds dual citizenship of two countries other than UAE.
+A valid will that fulfills all the legal standards of UAE and Dubai is essentially required to assign estate to legal beneficiaries.
+In the absence of a legal will, it is an Intestate Court decides how a property should be divided among recipients or state will owe that property.
+That’s why foreign investors and buyers investing in real estate Dubai must have a valid will to save their assets for their families.